Lower Bounds for Learning Quantum States with Single-Copy Measurements: Algorithms for quantum tomography

 For completeness we describe an algorithm which achieves a sample complexity of $O(d^3/\eps^2)$ for $\eps$-accurate tomography (in trace distance) using efficiently implementable, nonadaptive measurements.
 The analysis we present is due to Wright~\cite[Section~5.1]{wright2016}, with minor differences.
 We also point out that measurement based on a state~$2$-design suffices.
 These may be derived from a \emph{spherical~$4$-design\/} or a unitary~2-design.

 An algorithm for the bounded-rank case follows from Ref.~\cite[Theorem~2]{KUENG2017}.
 Haah \textit{et al.\/} sketch the details of this algorithm in Ref.~\cite[Section~II.A]{Haah_2017}.
-They invoke an ``operator Chernoff bound'' due to Ahlswede and Winter~\cite{AW02} to conclude that the sample average of~$m$ i.i.d.\ standard normal vectors~$\ket{\bpsi_i} \in \complex^d$ with~$\ket{\bpsi_i} \sim \normal(0, \id)$ approximates the identity operator~$\id$.
+They invoke an ``operator Chernoff bound'' due to Ahlswede and Winter~\cite{AW02} to conclude that the sample average of the outer product of $m$ i.i.d.\ standard normal vectors~$\ket{\bpsi_i} \in \complex^d$ with~$\ket{\bpsi_i} \sim \normal(0, \id)$ approximates the identity operator~$\id$.
 Formally, we have

 for a constant~$\alpha > 0$, with probability at least~$3/4$, provided~$m \in \Omega( d (\ln d)/ \alpha^2)$.
 This leads to a sample complexity of~$O(r^2 d / \eps^2 )$ for~$r \ge \ln d$, and~$O(rd (\ln d)/\eps^2 )$ for~$r \le \ln d$.
 A stronger tail inequality~\cite[Theorem~4.6.1]{vershynin_2018} guarantees that Eq.~\eqref{eq-approx-id} holds for a suitable constant~$\alpha$, with probability at least~$1 - 2 \exp(-m)$ as long as~$m \ge d$.
 This gives us the optimal bound of~$O(r^2 d / \eps^2)$ on the sample complexity of the algorithm.
 Gu{\c{t}}{\u{a}}, Kahn, Kueng, and Tropp~\cite[Theorem~2]{guta2018fast} give a different algorithm that also achieves the optimal sample complexity.